hbrawnak/event-booking-system/README.md

 ## Event Booking System

-This application allows users to manage event bookings, filter data based on employee name, event name, and event date, and view relevant records.
+This application is an Event Booking System that allows users to easily manage bookings, filter event data based on employee name, event name, and event date, and view relevant records.
+The system is built using plain PHP, adhering to OOP best practices, SOLID and relies on MySQL for database management.
+The application has been successfully deployed on Kubernetes, ensuring scalability and high availability.

 ### Installation Process:
 To run the app please follow below steps and commands <br/>